Many homeowners and buyers are asking the same question: Is it a buyer’s market in California?

 So… Is It a Buyer’s Market in California Right Now?

-Price reductions, longer days on market, and motivated sellers create opportunities.
+Price reductions, longer days on market, and motivated sellers have created opportunities for certain buyers to negotiate better deals.

-In many areas, California is experiencing a mixed or shifting market—some segments favor buyers, others favor sellers.
+In many areas, California is experiencing a mixed or shifting market—some segments favor buyers, while others still favor sellers.

 What Sellers Need to Know About Today’s Market